reaper699/lisk-docs/DockerInstall.md

 Log onto your Ubuntu based server and enter the following commands:

-**NOTE:** The following is only applicable to: **Ubuntu 14.04 (LTS) - x86_64**.
+**NOTE:** The following is applicable to: **Ubuntu 14.04 (LTS) - x86_64**.

 ```
-curl -sL http://downloads.cryptichain.me/setup_docker | sudo -E bash -
+curl -sL http://downloads.lisk.io/scripts/setup_docker | sudo -E bash -
 sudo apt-get install -y docker-engine
 ```

-## 2. Install Crypti
+## 2. Install Lisk

-To install and run the latest version of Crypti - Delegate and Developer Edition, simply run the following commands:
+To install and run the latest version of Lisk - Delegate and Developer Edition, simply run the following commands:

 Download the latest docker image:

 ```
-docker pull cryptichain/node
+docker pull lisk/node
 ```

 Install the docker image (executed only once per installation):

 ```
-docker run -d --restart=always -p 0.0.0.0:8040:8040 cryptichain/node
+docker run -d --restart=always -p 0.0.0.0:8080:8080 lisk/node
 ```

 **NOTE:** On Windows or Mac OS X, these commands are issued from within the Docker Quickstart Terminal.

-Upon successful completion, you will have a running Crypti node with an up-to-date snapshot of the blockchain.
+Upon successful completion, you will have a running Lisk node with an up-to-date snapshot of the blockchain.
 The container is configured to automatically restart upon reboot of the server or any occurrence of an error.

-To access the Crypti web client, open: [http://192.168.99.100:8040/](http://192.168.99.100:8040/), or replace **192.168.99.100** with your public IP address.
+To access the Lisk web client, open: [http://192.168.99.100:8080/](http://192.168.99.100:8080/), or replace **192.168.99.100** with your public IP address.

-The Crypti web client should launch successfully.
+The Lisk web client should launch successfully.

-## 3. Update Crypti
+## 3. Update Lisk

-To update to the latest version of Crypti - Delegate and Developer Edition, simply run the following commands:
+To update to the latest version of Lisk - Delegate and Developer Edition, simply run the following commands:

 **WARNING:** The provided instructions will **remove the previous container** and **create a new one**.
 Please be sure to backup any data before proceeding.
 See: `docker cp --help` for more information on how to copy files from the container to the host machine.